midtown-ai/glossary/glossary/d.md

 # Direct Preference Optimization
 # DPO

- DPO replaces [RLHF] : In this technical and informative video, we explore a groundbreaking methodology called direct preference optimization (DPO) by Stanford Univ that has the potential to replace reinforcement learning in the training of GPT systems.
+ DPO replaces [RLHF] in LLM training: In this technical and informative video, we explore a groundbreaking methodology called direct preference optimization (DPO) by [Stanford University] that has the potential to replace [reinforcement learning (RL)][RL ]in the training of [GPT models].

  {% youtube "https://www.youtube.com/watch?v=pzh2oc6shic" %}